jboss-switchyard/quickstarts/jca-inflow-hornetq/Readme.md

 Introduction
 ============
 This quickstart demonstrates the usage of the JCA Component and it's service binding feature, by binding to a HornetQ Queue.
 When a message arrives in this queue the service will be invoked.
 This quickstart is using XPath dynamic operation selector which determines the service operation to be invoked by reading message content.
 If you pass the name and language parameters at step 7 like following:

     mvn exec:java -Dexec.args="Fernando spanish"

 then operation selector choose the spanish operation so you would get a spanish greeting like this:

     Hola Fernando :-)

 JBoss AS 7
 ----------
 1. Build the quickstart:

         mvn clean install

 2. Start JBoss AS 7 in standalone-full mode:

-     ./standalone.sh -server-config standalone-full.xml
+        ${AS}/bin/standalone.sh -server-config standalone-full.xml

-3. Add JMS user using add-user.sh with username=guest, password=guestp, Realm=ApplicationRealm, role=guest
+3. Add JMS user using add-user.sh with username=guest, password=guestp.1, Realm=ApplicationRealm, role=guest

-    ./add-user.sh
+        ${AS}}/bin/add-user.sh

 4. Deploy JMS Queue

-    cp src/test/resources/switchyard-quickstart-jca-inflow-hornetq-jms.xml ${AS7}/standalone/deployments
+        cp src/test/resources/switchyard-quickstart-jca-inflow-hornetq-jms.xml ${AS}/standalone/deployments

 5. Deploy the quickstart

         mvn jboss-as:deploy

 6. Execute HornetQClient

         mvn exec:java

 7. Check the server console for output from the service.

 Expected Results